Patterns in Partnerships

 INDIVIDUAL & COUPLES CONSULTATIONS ONLINE

-SKYPE/FaceTime and Zoom are becoming increasingly popular ways to speak privately with me.
-My in-person, in-office consultation schedule fills up quickly so it is advisable to book on ONLINE if you are unable to get on the office calendar.
+Zoom is becoming an increasingly popular way to speak privately with me.
+My in-person, in-office consultation schedule fills up quickly so it is advisable to book a Zoom session if you are unable to get on the office calendar.
 Please click here for more information.